Return to Index

 - Warm up with a jog before starting your run.

-- Alternate hard days and easy days, and plan 1-2 days per week for rest or cross training.
+- Alternate hard days and easy day.
+Plan 1-2 days per week for rest or cross training.

 - Do not add miles too fast.
 Experts recommend increasing your total weekly mileage by no more than 10% per week.

 - Ease into speed workouts by throwing a few short distance surges or uphill sprints into your normal runs.
 Once this becomes routine, slowly progress to track workouts.